Home / Health / Wellness / Keep Your Cholesterol Down: Simple Steps to a Healthier Heart

 Smoking: A Hidden Contributor to High Cholesterol

-Most people associate smoking with lung cancer or respiratory diseases, but smoking also has a surprising impact on cholesterol.
-Tobacco use damages your blood vessels and lowers your good cholesterol (HDL), while increasing harmful cholesterol (LDL).
-This combination accelerates the buildup of plaque in your arteries, raising your risk of heart attacks and strokes.
-Quitting smoking is one of the best things you can do to protect your cholesterol levels and overall cardiovascular health.
+Most people associate smoking primarily with lung cancer or respiratory illnesses, but smoking also plays a significant and often overlooked role in raising cholesterol levels.
+The harmful chemicals in tobacco damage the lining of your blood vessels and reduce your levels of good cholesterol (HDL), while simultaneously increasing the levels of bad cholesterol (LDL).
+This dangerous combination accelerates the buildup of plaque in your arteries, which can greatly increase your chances of suffering from heart attacks, strokes, and other cardiovascular problems.
+Quitting smoking is one of the most effective steps you can take to protect your cholesterol balance and enhance your overall heart health.

 Taking Control of Your Cholesterol